abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/pod.md

 ## define environment variables in the desktop

-`desktop.envlocal` defines the environment variables in the desktop.
-The `desktop.envlocal` is a dictionary, the key is the name of the variable, and the value the value of the variable.
-Only static variables are defined here, dynamics values are set by python code in pyos.
+`desktop.envlocal` defines the environment variables injected into the desktop containers.
+It is a dictionary where each key is an environment variable name and the corresponding value is the variable's value.
+Only static variables are defined here; dynamic values are set programmatically by pyos at runtime.

 ```
 # Add default environment vars